Shopify/polaris/src/components/ComboBox/README.md

 # ComboBox

-The `ComboBox` component is a component implements part of the Aria 1.2 combobox specs on a TextField and a popover containing a ListBox.
+The `ComboBox` component is a component that implements part of the [Aria 1.2 combobox](https://www.w3.org/TR/wai-aria-practices-1.2/#combobox) specs on a TextField and a popover containing a ListBox.
+Like `Autocomplete`, the `ComboBox` allows merchants to quickly search through and select from large collections of options.

 ---